India faces 'danger' from social disharmony, slowdown, global health epidemic: Manmohan

 India faces "imminent danger" from the trinity of social disharmony, economic slowdown and a global health epidemic, former prime minister Manmohan Singh warned on Friday, asserting that this "potent combination of risks" may not only rupture the soul of India but also diminish its global standing.
 In an opinion piece in The Hindu, Singh also warned that "India that we know and cherish is slipping away fast" and the situation is very "grim and morose".

+Singh also offered his advice to address the challenges, calling it a "three point plan".
+He said the government should focus all energies and efforts on containing the COVID-19 threat, withdraw or amend the Citizenship Act and put together a detailed and meticulous fiscal stimulus plan to boost consumption demand and revive the economy.

-Singh strongly raised the issue of Delhi riots, saying communal tensions have been stoked and flames of religious intolerance fanned by unruly sections of the society, including the political class.
+Singh strongly raised the issue of Delhi riots in his piece, saying communal tensions have been stoked and flames of religious intolerance fanned by unruly sections of the society, including the political class.
+Prime Minister Narendra Modi must convince the nation, not merely through words but by deeds, that he is cognisant of the dangers the country faces and reassure the nation that he can help "us tide over this as smoothly as we can", Singh said.
 "University campuses, public places and private homes are bearing the brunt of communal outbursts of violence, reminiscent of the dark periods in India's history," he said.

 Warning of the dangers facing the country, he said institutions of law and order have abandoned their 'dharma' to protect citizens.
 Institutions of justice and the fourth pillar of democracy, the media, have also failed the people, he said.
 "India faces imminent danger from the trinity of social disharmony, economic slowdown and a global health epidemic.
 Social unrest and economic ruin are self-inflicted while the health contagion of COVID-19 disease, caused by the novel coronavirus, is an external shock," he said.